 When should I start planning for my Event Webcast?

-The more notice and planning you can invest the event generally will result in the best end result.
+The more notice and planning you can invest in the event, the better the end result.
 As a general rule, webcast pages should be built and email invitations should be sent out no later than 2 weeks before the event.

 What are the major variables affecting cost?